nativewrappers/fivem/CONTRIBUTING.md

 We welcome contributions and assistance!
 If you want to know where to start, check out our [Github Projects sorted by name](https://github.com/nativewrappers/fivem/projects?query=is%3Aopen+sort%3Aname-asc).

-If you want to add a new feature, note that we strive to support the FiveM OneSync system, so keep that in mind when submitting feature requests.
+If you want to add a new feature, note that we strive to support OneSync, so keep that in mind when submitting feature requests.

 ## Development